How to Become a Pilot in India After 12th? - Complete Guide

 Should I get a degree before becoming a pilot?

 Some pilots become temporarily or permanently unfit during their aviation career.
-A degree serves as a backup for Pilots in case there is an undesirable situation.
+A degree serves as a backup for pilots in case there is an undesirable situation.